 Urologist surgeon Andreas Andreou studied medicine in Paris.
 He continued on the specialisation and obtained the University title Docteur en Médecine (Doctor of Medicine) and Chef de Clinique (Medical Director).
 After 3 years of work experience as a Praticien Hospitalier (Hospital Practitioner) specialising in Laparoscopic-Robotic and Minimally Invasive Surgery and after a total of 16 years in France, he returned to Thessaloniki and works there since 2010.

 Academic studies and training

 Urologist surgeon Andreas Andreou comes from Xanthi.
 He graduated from the 3rd General High School of Xanthi with a 19.3/20 graduation mark.
 He studied Medicine in France (Université Necker – Paris V).
 He obtained the specialty of General Surgery, Urology, Urodynamics and Laparoscopy, as well as his PhD (Hôpital Universitaire de Rouen and Hôpital Foch – Paris V).

-As a Urologist surgeon he started his specialisation in laparoscopic surgery in 2000 which led to a University Diploma of Laparoscopy from the University of Strasburg in France.
+As a Urologist surgeon Dr. Andreas Andreou started his specialisation in laparoscopic surgery in 2000 which led to a University Diploma of Laparoscopy from the University of Strasburg in France.
 In 2001 he started his training in robotic surgery as well, with the first robot worldwide, Aesop, in France.
-He is by the Intuitive Surgical U.S.A. as a certified Da Vinci Robotic surgeon
+He is by the Intuitive Surgical U.S.A. as a certified Da Vinci Robotic surgeon.